x

 Waiting Lists – What you need to know

-The HSC Recruitment & Selection Framework makes provision for the use of ‘waiting lists’ as part of its approach to managing recruitment in a timely manner.
+The HSC Recruitment and Selection Framework includes provision for the use of Waiting Lists as part of our approach to managing recruitment efficiently and in a timely way.

 Cyclical Waiting lists